serverlessworkflow/specification/README.md

 <img src="media/logos/serverlessworkflow-horizontal-color.png" width="500px" alt="Serverless Workflow Specification"/>
 </p>

-A specification that defines a vendor-neutral and declarative workflow language that targets the serverless computing technology domain.
+A specification that defines a vendor-neutral and declarative workflow language, targeting the serverless computing technology domain.

 Serverless Workflow is hosted by the [Cloud Native Computing Foundation (CNCF)](https://www.cncf.io/) and was approved as a Cloud Native Sandbox level project on July 14, 2020.